Prescription Drug Charges Pennsylvania

 Prescription fraud can include forging prescriptions or making fake prescriptions, getting multiple prescriptions from several doctors (doctor shopping), impersonating a doctor or medical professional, or altering prescriptions to increase the quantity or number of refills.
 Medical professionals could also be charged with prescription fraud for prescribing unnecessary medication or wrongfully billing insurance companies.

-The most common type of prescription fraud involves depressants, stimulants and medications for ADHD, anxiety, sleeping disorders and pain relievers.
-This can include:
+The most common type of prescription fraud involves depressants, stimulants, and medications for ADHD, anxiety, sleeping disorders, and pain relievers.

 • OxyContine (oxycodone);